foonerd/volumio-plymouth-adaptive/volumio-plymouth-adaptive/README.md

 Each sequence directory contains 97 image files.

+**Note**: volumio-text theme does not use image sequences - it generates text dynamically.

 ## Technical Details

 ### How It Works

 **With runtime detection** (recommended):
 1. Init-premount script reads plymouth= from /proc/cmdline before Plymouth loads
-2. Script patches plymouth_rotation value in theme script
+2. Script patches plymouth_rotation value in volumio-adaptive.script
 3. Plymouth loads pre-patched script with correct rotation
 4. Script builds image path: `sequenceXX/`
 5. All Image() calls load from selected directory